-With the contents of an average student room adding up to almost £2,2001, taking out cover for your possessions may be worth making sure you’re covered for your valuable possessions when you’re a student.
-Computers and entertainment equipment can be especially expensive to replace if flood damaged or targeted by thieves.
+With the contents of an average student room adding up to almost £2,2001, taking out cover for your possessions may be worth considering.
+Computers and entertainment equipment can be especially expensive to replace if damaged or targeted by thieves.

 What is student insurance?

-In rented accommodation, buildings insurance should be covered by your landlord, but insurance for your belongings usually won’t be and if you live in shared accommodation, each housemate will need to consider their own needs when selecting their own contents insurance policy.
-University halls may offer a contents policy as part of the rent, you’ll need to check this and also see if it meets your needs.
+In rented accommodation, buildings insurance should be covered by your landlord but insurance for your belongings usually won’t be.
+If you live in shared accommodation, each housemate will need to consider their own needs when selecting their own contents insurance policy.
+University halls may offer contents insurance as part of the rent, you’ll need to check this and also see if it meets your needs.